Two-dimensional FrBD friction models for rolling contact: extension to linear viscoelasticity: Numerical simulations

 \subsection{Steady-state behaviour}

-Due to the distributed nature of the rolling contact process, the relaxation phenomena introduced by viscoelastic components in higher-order rheological representations of the bristle element are not limited to transient regimes, but manifest even under steady-state conditions.
+For lumped parameter friction models, all the FrBD$_{n+1}$ variants collapse to the same force-slip relationship given by Eq.~\eqref{eq:fStat}.
+This confirms analytically that increasing the rheological order does not alter the stationary creep characteristics: the asymptotic friction level is determined solely by the zeroth-order branch stiffness.
+Physically, this reflects the fact that, under constant sliding, all viscoelastic branches reach equilibrium and no internal stress relaxation remains active.
+Due to the distributed nature of the rolling contact process, however, the relaxation phenomena introduced by viscoelastic components in higher-order, distributed parameter rheological representations of the bristle element are not limited to transient regimes, but manifest even under steady-state conditions.
 Indeed, as suggested already by Eq.~\eqref{eq:condP}, structural damping acts also spatially, contributing to energy dissipation as the system's dynamics evolves along the rolling direction.
-It is therefore of interest to investigate how more refined viscoelastic descriptions of the bristle dynamics affect the so-called \emph{force-slip surfaces}, namely the mapping $(\hat{\bm{F}}_{\bm{x}},\hat{M}_z) : \mathbb{R}^4 \mapsto \mathbb{R}^3$ given by
+It is therefore of interest to investigate how more refined viscoelastic descriptions of the bristle dynamics affect the so-called \emph{force-slip surfaces}, namely the mapping $(\hat{\bm{F}}_{\bm{x}},\hat{M}_z) : \mathbb{R}^4 \to \mathbb{R}^3$ given by

 In the absence of spin ($\bm{\varphi} = \bm{0}$), the main characteristics obtained for rectangular and elliptical contact areas with parabolic pressure distributions, and using the model parameters listed in Table~\ref{tab:parameters}, are shown in Figs.~\ref{fig:GoughRect} and~\ref{fig:GoughEll}.
+The geometrical and rheological parameters reported in Table~\ref{tab:parameters} are of the same order of magnitude as those adopted in previous studies on rubber friction (e.g., \cite{Tsiotras1,Tsiotras3,Deur1,Deur2}) and are consistent with standard values commonly used in the tyre dynamics literature \cite{Guiggiani}.
+In particular, the longitudinal and lateral micro-stiffnesses associated with the higher-order branches were selected to be close to those of the zeroth branch.
+This choice ensures a comparable steady-state response across all model variants, thereby allowing for a clearer assessment of the differences in viscoelastic behaviour arising specifically from the damping and relaxation coefficients.
 Assuming isotropic friction, the matrix $\mathbf{M}(\bm{v}\ped{s})$ was modelled as $\mathbf{M}(\bm{v}\ped{s}) = \mu(\bm{v}\ped{s})\mathbf{I}_2$, with